Political gridlock holds up India's landmark tax reform

-BRIEF-Union Bank of India issues Basel III debt instruments worth 5 bln rupees

-* Says issued Basel III debt instruments worth 5 billion rupees on private placement basis Source text: (http://bit.ly/2pERWHu) Further company coverage:

-NEW DELHI, July 30 India's parliament is unlikely to approve a landmark tax shakeup in its current sitting, a new setback for Prime Minister Narendra Modi's reform agenda that makes it harder to meet a deadline to launch the new levy by next April.
+NEW DELHI Parliament is unlikely to approve a landmark tax shakeup in its current sitting, a new setback for Prime Minister Narendra Modi's reform agenda that makes it harder to meet a deadline to launch the new levy by next April.

 Failure to pass the bill for a nationwide goods and services tax (GST) in the "monsoon" session will further erode investor confidence, already hurt by the slower-than-expected progress on economic transformation since Modi took office a year ago.

-The opposition Congress party has disrupted the upper house of parliament every day of the current session, which ends on Aug.
+The opposition Congress party has disrupted the Rajya Sabha every day of the current session, which ends on Aug.
 13, in protest at alleged corruption linked to the ruling Bharatiya Janata Party.

 Senior members said that in its present form the party will not support the GST bill, which is a constitutional amendment and requires a two-thirds majority to become law.
-In the upper house, Congress and allies control more than a third of votes.
+In the Rajya Sabha, Congress and allies control more than a third of votes.

-"If the government wants Congress support for the GST it should accommodate our suggestions," Anand Sharma, Congress' deputy leader in the upper house told Reuters.
+"If the government wants Congress support for the GST it should accommodate our suggestions," Anand Sharma, Congress' deputy leader in the Rajya Sabha told Reuters.

 His sentiments were echoed by Congress veteran Mani Shankar Aiyar, who sat on the select committee.